missing-user/barnes-hut/README.md

 - [x] Measure how much time is consumed during each section in the code (single and multithreaded profiles at the bottom of the README)
 - [x] Utilize at least three different optimization techniques and study their impact on total runtime
 - [x] At least one function should utilize vectorized instructions
-- Try Feedback-Directed Compiler Optimization (FDO) in g++ using the -fprofile-generate and -fprofile-use flags (8% improvement with large particle systems > 5k). (*Optional*:  Compare to performance using -fauto-profile and Linux perf)
+- Try Feedback-Directed Compiler Optimization (FDO) in g++ using the -fprofile-generate and -fprofile-use flags (8% improvement with large particle systems >5k). (*Optional*:  Compare to performance using -fauto-profile and Linux perf)

-- [x] Switched from shared_ptr to unique_ptr implementation for the tree (Improved tree build times by slightly)
+- [x] Switched from shared_ptr to unique_ptr implementation for the tree (Improved tree build times by slightly, reduced memory footprint)
-- [x] Only leaf nodes store a vector of pointers, reducing the number of stored particle pointers from Nlog(N) to N
+- [x] Only leaf nodes store a vector of pointers, reducing the number of stored particle pointers in our implementation from the previous O(N*log(N)) to N
-- [x] Sorting the particle array before the simulation to improve cache coherence (In single-threaded benchmark UNIVERSE4 with 30k particles, 10s and 0.1s timestep the execution time was reduced from 1m13.605 to 55.010s. **That is a 30% improvement in execution time**) (Confirmed using Valgrind Cache reports)
+- [x] Sorting the particle array before the simulation to improve cache coherence (In single-threaded benchmark UNIVERSE4 with 30k particles, 10s and 0.1s timestep the execution time was reduced from 1m13.605 to 55.010s. **That is a 30% improvement in execution time**) (Valgrind Cache reports confirmed, that L1 hit rate was improved)

-- [x] Checking if the distance is zero in the force computation is more expensive than just computing and subtracting the softened force (always compute and subtract: 50k 52s 9.9s vs check if the distance is zero: 50k 54s 10.5s) 5k: 6.8s 6.9s vs 6.7s 6.6s
+- [x] Compare ways of computing forces: branchless by subtracting the "self interaction" force at the end, or checking if the interacting particle is itself every iteration.
+The result varies depending on how expensive the force computation is.
+The branchless implementation is about 5% slower for Lennard Jones potentials (two more force evaluations per particle), 5% faster for gravity (less branching)
 - [x] Is passing the position vector by value faster than by reference in the computeAcceleration function?
-No. (17.3s by value, 10.0s by reference)
+(73% slower: 17.3s by value, 10.0s by reference)
-- [x] Also compare if by value and by reference make a difference in Tree.cpp selectOctant() and less_than_theta().
-No measurable difference.
-(10s by value, 10s by reference)
+- [x] Compare if by value and by reference make a difference in Tree.cpp selectOctant() and less_than_theta().
+(No measurable difference.
+10s by value, 10s by reference)
 - [x] OpenMP parallel for loop for multithreading the simulation.
 - [x] Brute force optimizations:
   - Single-threaded, vectorized: 9.57s